FerretDB/FerretDB/website/blog/2022-05-16-using-cla-assistant-with-ferretdb.md

 ```

-Caddy will listen on both HTTP and HTTPS ports, and retrieve the TLS certificate from Let’s Encrypt that will be stored in “./data/caddy” on the host.
+Caddy will listen on both HTTP and HTTPS ports, and retrieve the TLS certificate from Let’s Encrypt that will be stored in "./data/caddy" on the host.
-For that, we need to create a file called “Caddyfile” on the host next to docker-compose.yml with the following content:
+For that, we need to create a file called "Caddyfile" on the host next to docker-compose.yml with the following content:

 ```js
   <domain> {